DenktMit-eG/de.denktmit.blog.e2e-test-containers/e2e-test-sample-webgui/README.md

 ## How the container assembly works

 The **build_image.sh** script builds the sample-webgui container in two steps.
 It first runs a Maven build and then runs the docker build itself.
-Lets follow trough.
+Let's follow through.

 ## The Maven build